anhtuta/chat-app/README.md

 - Topic destinations (e.g., `/topic/group.1`)
 - Which WebSocket sessions are subscribed to each topic

 The broker forwards messages to all subscribers of a topic.
-It does not:
+It does NOT:

-- Check if a user is a member of the group
+- Check if a user is a member of the group: do đó khi 1 user subscribe 1 destination, ta phải check xem nó có là member của group đó không: [WebSocketSecurityChannelInterceptor.java::validateSubscription()](./src/main/java/com/hello/chatapp/config/WebSocketSecurityChannelInterceptor.java)
 - Query the database
 - Know about user relationships